 The event featured keynote speeches by entrepreneur and former star of the BBC’s Dragons’ Den, James Caan CBE, and Solomon Ian-Sangala, who at the age of 18 has been voted as one of City AM’s 100 most influential entrepreneurs in the UK.
 The final was compered by Charlene White from ITN.

 Over 4,000 pupils from over 100 secondary schools across the country participated in the competition before the final five were shortlisted to compete in the Grand Final.
 Over 400 volunteer business mentors from organisations including Marks & Spencer, HSBC, Jaguar Land Rover, PwC and Ernst & Young were allocated to the teams.

 In the history of the competition, winning teams have enjoyed private trips on the London Eye, tea at Harrods, tea with the Prime Minister’s wife at 10 Downing Street, a trip to ITV News to meet Natasha Kaplinksy, a unique tour of Clarence House and a tour of HM Treasury.

 The Runners Up receive £2,000 in prize money for their school, while the third placed team are awarded £1,000.
 All finalists receive goodie bags and all students receive certificates.

 The winning team will also be supported by Mosaic to develop and launch their business idea, with prize money of £500 and the winning school receiving an additional £2,000.

-Danish Javed, 15, a previous winning participant from New Malden said:
+Danish Javed, 15, a previous winning participant from Yorkshire said: